factor/factor/basis/compiler/cfg/register-allocation/validation/CONTRACT.md

   allocator must preserve operand order and the distinction between uses, definitions and scratch temporaries.

+The current global live-interval builder instead uses closed instruction
+points: inputs and outputs at `n` conservatively interfere.
+This remains correct but can exceed the minimum register pressure permitted by the phase convention above.
+A claim of optimal SSA coloring must identify which pressure model it uses.
+A phase-aware interval extension also needs phased assignment: rename incoming uses before expiration, then activate and rename outputs and temporaries.
+Changing overlap endpoints alone would break operand assignment.

 ## Calls, ABI slots and collection

 - `clobber-insn` inputs are consumed in spill locations, including a value